-- A laboratory fee is charged for each clinical nursing course.
-This fee covers educational resources for the course as well as annual liability insurance. - A clinical fee is charged for each major clinical course.
-This cost is due to the increased institutional costs associated with the delivery of these courses. - Payment for the ATI testing program.
+- 1. A laboratory fee is charged for each clinical nursing course.
+This fee covers educational resources for the course as well as annual liability insurance. - 2.
+A clinical fee is charged for each major clinical course.
+This cost is due to the increased institutional costs associated with the delivery of these courses. - 3.
+Payment for the ATI testing program.
 There is a one-time fee skills module fee assessed the first semester.
 If the student must repeat a clinical course, they will have to pay the additional ATI fee.
-If the Comprehensive Predictor Assessment must be taken beyond the two allowed prior to graduation the student will assume the cost for each assessment, they take. - There is a one-time fee for MyClinicalExchange.com that provides access to Lurie's, Northwestern Memorial, and Advocate Lutheran General Hospital. - Graduation fee (required of all North Park graduates). - Agency specific fees: these fees are occasionally required by clinical agencies to facilitates on-boarding requirements. - University Technology fee is assessed per semester. - CTA UPASS (all full-time, traditional undergraduate students) is assessed per semester.
+If the Comprehensive Predictor Assessment must be taken beyond the two allowed prior to graduation the student will assume the cost for each assessment, they take. - 4.
+There is a one-time fee for MyClinicalExchange.com that provides access to Lurie Children's Hospital, Northwestern Memorial, and Advocate Lutheran General Hospital. - 5.
+Graduation fee (required of all North Park graduates). - 6.
+Please note, there will be occasions in the nursing program when hospital and agency partners require additional onboarding requirements such as additional background checks, drug screenings, or finger printing.
+Students are financial responsible for covering the costs of these additional requirements. - 7.
+CTA UPASS (all full-time, traditional undergraduate students) is assessed per semester.